Bira/octopus-carnival/_drafts/wir-mm3-4e-drow.md

 ## The Lore

-Mainstream drow society is a nightmare of intrigue and backstabbing, as we have already seen.
+Mainstream Lolth-worshipping drow society is a nightmare of intrigue and backstabbing, as we have already seen.
 Every drow is plotting to backstab their superiors while keeping an eye out for similar plots coming from their subordinates and peers.
 The higher they rise, the more favor they have in the eyes of Lolth.
 Where does it end, though?
 What reward awaits those followers who become such tracherous vermin they become one of Lolth's favorite children?

 Why, they get to go live in the Demonweb and do it all over again!